-The Nonisothermal Reacting Turbulent Flow, Low Re k- ε (\aleph) multiphysics interface is used to simulate flow in the turbulent regime, heat transfer, and species transport and in a gas or liquid.
+The Nonisothermal Reacting Turbulent Flow, Low Re k-ε (() multiphysics interface is used to simulate flow in the turbulent regime, heat transfer, and species transport and in a gas or liquid moving either in a free flow or through the interstices of a porous medium.
 This interface requires a license for either the CFD Module or the Heat Transfer Module.

-It combines the Chemistry, Transport of Concentrated Species, Turbulent Flow, Low Re k-E, and Heat Transfer in Fluids interfaces.
+It combines the Chemistry, Transport of Concentrated Species,

+Turbulent Flow, Low Re k-E, and Heat Transfer in Fluids interfaces.
 The Reacting Flow multiphysics coupling, which is added automatically, couples fluid flow, heat transfer and mass transfer.
 The species transport supports both a mixture, where the concentrations are of comparable order of magnitude, and low-concentration solutes in a solvent.

-The multiphysics coupling takes into account the heat of reaction, enthalpy diffusion, and contributing mass fluxes.
+The multiphysics coupling takes into account the heat of reaction in the fluid and at the surface of a porous catalyst, enthalpy diffusion, and contributing mass fluxes.
 In addition, the temperature dependency of the chemical properties and reactions are accounted for.